jentery/429b/assessment.md

 ## Grading Rubric for Presentations

 A+: The content and delivery exceed expectations of the prompt.
-They offer a highly proficient, even memorable demonstration of knowledge of the course material and spark significant, thoughtful discussion.
+They demonstrate a highly proficient, even memorable knowledge of the course material.
+They spark significant discussion.

-A- through A+: The content and delivery exceed expectations of the prompt.
-They offer a proficient, even memorable demonstration of knowledge of the course material and spark significant discussion.
+A- through A: The content and delivery exceed expectations of the prompt.
+They demonstrate a proficient knowledge of the course material.
+They spark significant discussion.

 B- through B+: The content and delivery meet expectations of the prompt.
-They offer a proficient demonstration of knowledge of the course material and spark some discussion.
+They demonstrate accepted knowledge of the course material.
+They spark some discussion.

 C or C+: The content and delivery meet some expectations of the prompt.
-They demonstrate knowledge of the course material but spark little to no discussion.
+They demonstrate accepted knowledge of the course material but spark little to no discussion.

 D: The content and delivery do not meet expectations of the prompt.
-They demonstrate some knowledge of the course material, but they do not spark discussion.
+They demonstrate some knowledge of the course material but do not spark discussion.

 F: The content and delivery do not meet expectations of the prompt.
 They do not demonstrate knowledge of the course material, and they do not spark discussion.

 ## How to Do Well in this Course